nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 {% include custom/search.warnbanner.html %}

 ## ITK3 Messaging Distribution Message Definitions Overview ##
 This section provides ITK3 implementers with the information required to utilise the ITK3 Messaging Distribution MessageDefinition instances.
-The message definition instances are created to conform to the [ITK-MessageDefinition-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageDefinition-1) profile.
-These MessageDefinitions specify which profiles, extensions,value sets, code systems and concept maps are used in the Message Bundle and additional information such as: what responses are allowed to be returned to the sender.
+The message definition instances are created to conform to the [ITK-MessageDefinition-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageDefinition-1) Profile.
+These MessageDefinitions specify which Profiles, extensions,value sets, code systems and concept maps are used in the Message Bundle and additional information such as: what responses are allowed to be returned to the sender.
 The message definition instances main use is for highlighting changes between versions of a message but they may also be used as input into conformance and validation.

 The responses defined in the message definitions do not include MESH responses see notes below: